JiaYaobo/fenbux/readme.md

 # Fenbu(分布)-X: A Simple Probalistic Distribution Library in JAX

 *fenbu* (pronounce like: /fen'bu:/)-X is a simple probalistic distribution library in JAX.
-The library is encouraged by *Distribution.jl*, a wonderful julia library.
+The library is encouraged by *Distributions.jl*, a wonderful julia library.
 In fenbux, We provide you:

-* A simple and easy-to-use interface like **Distribution.jl**
+* A simple and easy-to-use interface like **Distributions.jl**
 * PyTree input/output
 * Multiple dispatch for different distributions
+* Bijectors interface like **Bijectors.jl**
 * All jax feautures (vmap, pmap, jit, autograd etc.)

 ## Examples